danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 \begin{abstract}
 Here we will present a software for creating a three-dimensional model from a stack of images.
 This can be useful because of the simplicity of these type of representations.
 In particular a scope of use can be offered by medicine, where there is an enormous number of images but with very complex two-dimensional representations.\\

-This work will use the LAR representation with the Julia language (\cite{cclar-proj:2013:00}), because of its simplicity, showing how it can be used for quickly process image data.
+This work will use the LAR representation (\cite{cclar-proj:2013:00}) with the Julia language, because of its simplicity, showing how it can be used for quickly process image data.

 \end{abstract}